ibm-cloud-docs/secure-enterprise/config-project.md

 Configurations can be generic, but many projects use a configuration, or a group of configurations, to deploy resources to different environments.
 For example, a group of configurations can be used to deploy resources to development, test, and production environments and set up common services outside of the environments.
 When you deploy your configuration, {{site.data.keyword.bplong}} uses Terraform to apply the underlying plan.

 Before you can deploy your architecture, the inputs, plan, compliance, and estimated cost for the deployable architecture must be validated.
-Any changes that are made to the configuration are validated to ensure that there aren't any issues or failures.
+Any changes that are made to the configuration are validated to help ensure that there aren't any issues or failures.
 {: note}